Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 			- Power Washer (just once, for washing a wooden deck)
 			- Lawn Mower (I'm not sure about this one, it feels ungentle to mown the garden with a power tool)
 		- Garden Shed (to store tools and protect them from the elements)
-		- Rain Protection (to cover a small area around the tiny tent)
+		- Rain Protection (to cover a medium area around the tiny tent)
 		- Electric Connection
 		- Running Water
 		- Food Supply